pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/j150ykxrv))

-Use `SpringTransition` and pass in your `keys`. `from` denotes base styles, `enter` styles are applied when objects appear, `leave` styles are applied when objects disappear.
+Use `Transition` and pass in your `keys`. `from` denotes base styles, `enter` styles are applied when objects appear, `leave` styles are applied when objects disappear.
 Keys and children have to match in their order!

 ```jsx
 import { Transition } from 'react-spring'